tmwProjects/GEOROC_2.0_doc/docs/writing_query.md

 >
 >
 > * The filters are evaluated conjunctively, i.e. all conditions must be met for an entry to be included in the result.

-Additional endpoints and parameters can be used according to the [API documentation](https://api-test.georoc.eu/api/v1/docs/index.html#/).